iai-group/arXivDigest/interleave/README.md

-# Batch processes
+# Interleave processes

-There is a daily batch process that combines the recommendations from the experimental recommender systems and inserts the combined ranking, for each user, into the database.
+There is a daily interleaving process that combines the recommendations from the experimental recommender systems and inserts the combined ranking, for each user, into the database.
 It also sends out the digest emails to users.

 ## Overview